John Fitzedmund Fitzgerald

-John Fitzedmund Fitzgerald (died 1589) was the hereditary Seneschal of Imokilly (Imokilly is the area around Youghal, both words deriving from Eochaill, meaning a yew wood), an Irish nobleman of the originally Welsh-Norman FitzGerald dynasty in the province of Munster.
+John Fitzedmund Fitzgerald (died 1589) was the hereditary Seneschal of Imokilly (Imokilly is the area around Youghal, both words deriving from Eochaill, meaning a yew wood), an Irish nobleman of the originally Anglo-Welsh-Norman FitzGerald dynasty in the province of Munster.

 Life

 Fitzgerald was the son of Edmund Fitzmaurice Riskard, seneschal of Imokilly, and Shylie, daughter of Sir Maolrony McShane O'Carroll, lord of Ely.

-He was a prominent actor in the two great conflicts between the English and the Irish that convulsed Munster from 1563 to 1583.
+He was a prominent actor in the two great conflicts between the English and Irish that convulsed Munster from 1563 to 1583.

 In 1569, being "a principal communicator with James FitzMaurice FitzGerald, arch traitor", he was besieged in his castle at Ballymartyr by Sir Henry Sidney; but after a stout defence, in which several of the besiegers were wounded, finding the place untenable, he "and his company in the dead of night fled out of the house by a bog, which joins hard to the wall where no watch could have prevented their escape".

 He continued to hold out with Fitzmaurice in the woods of the Glen of Aherlow till February 1573, when he submitted himself before Sir John Perrot in the church of Kilmallock, and was pardoned.

 In 1575, he accompanied Fitzmaurice to France, but returned to Ireland a few weeks afterwards.

 From that time till the date of Fitzmaurice's landing we hear nothing of him, with the exception that on 16 November 1576, he complained to the president of Munster, Sir William Drury, that the Earl of Desmond was coshering 60 horses and a hundred horse-boys on Imokilly, an incident quite sufficient to show how the wind was blowing meanwhile.

 On the arrival of Fitzmaurice in July 1579, he went into rebellion.
 He took part in the Second Desmond Rebellion.

 An adept in all the stratagems of Irish warfare, and personally brave in carrying his schemes into execution, he became, after the death of the "arch traitor", the unquestionable, though not nominal, head of the rebellion.

 It was against him, and not the Earl of Desmond, that Ormonde mainly directed his efforts.

 More than once during that terrible struggle, he was reported to have been slain.

 He was, indeed, once severely wounded and his brother killed, but he manifested no intention of submitting.